NBComrade/php-algorithms-implementation/README.md

 Installation
 ------------

-You can add this library as a local using [composer](https://getcomposer.org/):
+You can use this library using [composer](https://getcomposer.org/):

-    composer require nbcomrade/php_algorithms_implementation
+    composer create-project nbcomrade/php_algorithms_implementation

-If you want run test:
+Every algorithm implementation has own test.
+If you want run it:
 ```bash
 $ vendor/bin/phpunit
 ```

 Usage
 ------------
-Sandbox file is located in public/index.php directory.
+If you want make experiments - the sandbox file is located in <span style="color:red">public/index.php</span> file.
 Here you can call any function from the library and investigate its behavior.

 License